cometbft/cometbft/spec/p2p/p2p-top-level.md

 --->

-# Part I - A Tendermint node
+# Part I - A CometBFT node

 We survey the communication protocols within the reactors.
 These should inform the requirements of the p2p layer